sgalal/lexi-can-crawler/README.md

 Get a list of all Chinese characters from the classified character table.

 Query for each characters by Scrapy.

+## License

+Code for building the data is distributed under MIT license.

+Dictionary data follows the original license.

 ## Tips